perfood/couch-auth/README.md

 ## Brute force protection

 To enable brute force protection for the `/login` route you just need to add `loginRateLimit: {}` to `security` in your `config`.
+The same goes for the `/password-reset` route, where you just need to add `passwordResetRateLimit: {}` accordingly.
 Adding just the empty object uses following defaults that can be overriden as needed:

 ```ts
 const config {